ganeshkbhat/fastprimenumbers/javascript/README.md

 # Fast Prime Calculations

-Fastest Prime Number Calculation (checks) logic
+Fastest Prime Number Calculation logic (checks, random generator, prime range generator, primes count generator, summation of primes, factorial of primes)

 `This probably is the BEST solution in the internet as of today 11th March 2022`

 This same code can be applied in any languages like `Python`, `Go` Lang, `Java`, `PHP`, `Node.js`, `Javascript`, `C`, `C++`, `.NET`, `Rust`, etc with the same logic and have performance benefits.
 It is pretty fast based on the number of iterations needed.
 Performance time checks were not consistent across languages (in my local system - to be direct about wordings).
 I have not seen this implemented before and has been indigenously done.
 Feedback and usage is welcome.

 `Max iterations 16666 for n == 100000 instead of 100000 of conventional way`.
 The `iterations` counts for different ways for Prime number check 100007 can be seen as follows:

         count: Prime Conventional way for  83 is  81 Is Prime 83 isPrimeConventionalWay:  True